Having trouble entering your time in to My Leave? Check and update your preferences in CU's leave-tracking system.

 The provisions of this University Parental Leave Policy are intended to be interpreted in conjunction with the Federal Family Medical Leave Act (FMLA) and State of Colorado Family and Medical Leave Insurance Act (FAMLI).
 Parental Leave, FAMLI leave, and FMLA leave shall run concurrently.
 Thus, parental leave counts as part of, and is not in addition to, the 12 weeks of leave guaranteed by the FMLA and FAMLI.

-All parental leave is granted to care for the employee’s child within 12 months of the birth, adoption, foster care placement, or guardianship of a child.
+CU parental leave is granted to care for the birthing parent immediately after birth (6-8 weeks) and/or to care for the employee’s child within 12 months of the birth, adoption, foster care placement, or guardianship of a child.
 The employee shall inform the appropriate supervisor as early as possible of the intent to request parental leave.

 During unpaid parental leave, employees are required to adhere to any leave without pay policies.